ridhwandll/ridhwandll.github.io/RidSite/content/posts/RidEnggNotesALLPDF_Public.md

 Hey little brain & little IQ(probably negative IQ) entity
 <br>

-Here I will list all the Notes of my Engineering Entrance Preparation Links will be updated chapterwise.
-Why I am making all this public?
+Here I will list all the Notes of my Engineering Entrance Preparation.
+Links will be updated chapterwise.
+Why I am making all these public?
 Well there are two reasons, one is I want to keep an online PDF in case I lose my orginal copy, and second one is
 "If you love something, set it free".
 Oh shit কবি হয়ে গেলাম। Anyways, here are the notes, enjoy!
 <br>